blocknative/web3-onboard/pull_request_template.md

 - [ ] The version field in `package.json` is incremented following [semantic versioning](https://semver.org/)
 - [ ] The box that allows repo maintainers to update this PR is checked
 - [ ] I tested locally to make sure this feature/fix works
-- [ ] This PR passes the Cicle CI checks
+- [ ] This PR passes the Circle CI checks